IC Power Supplies Information

 IC power supplies take unregulated input, change and/or regulate it to another voltage level, and output the adjusted power.
 Using a regulated IC power supply ensures the safety and efficient use of circuitry that requires a narrow voltage range.
 This video illustrates.

-Video Credit: Element 14/Freescale Semiconductor
+Video Credit: Element 14/Freescale Semiconductor/YouTube

 Important specifications when selecting IC power supplies include,